Cells, convexity and contractibility in general categories: Categorical origin of homology and homotopy

-where $e^{(n+1)}_0, \ldots, e^{(n+1)}_n$ are $n+1$ independent eigenvectors in $\real^{n+1}$.
+satisfies the Axiom of convexity.
+Here $e^{(n+1)}_0, \ldots, e^{(n+1)}_n$ are $n+1$ independent eigenvectors in $\real^{n+1}$.
 The resulting homology is the singular homology for topological spaces.
 Note that the $n$-th cell of this functor is isomorphic to the $n$-dimensional closed disk.
+The need for Axiom \ref{A:convex} emerges from the following result :

-\begin{proposition} \cite[Thm 1]{Das2024cells} Any functor $F$ as in \eqref{eqn:functorF} creates a homology functor for the category $\calC$.
+\begin{proposition} \cite[Thm 1]{Das2024hmlgy} Any functor $F$ as in \eqref{eqn:functorF} creates a homology functor for the category $\calC$.
 Now suppose that $F$ satisfies the homotopy axioms Axioms \ref{A:C}, \ref{A:brace}, \ref{A:swap}, \ref{A:F1_join}, \ref{A:1_0_cell} and the convexity Axiom \ref{A:convex}.
 Then homology is homotopy invariant. \end{proposition}

-This completes a review of the framework built in \cite{Das2024cells} for realizing a homotopy-invariant notion of homology in a general category.
+This completes a review of the framework built in \cite{Das2024hmlgy} for realizing a homotopy-invariant notion of homology in a general category.
 Among all the axioms involved, the convexity Axiom \ref{A:convex} appears to be most non-intuitive and difficult to verify.
 The next few sections will present a constructive procedure by which this Axiom is satisfied.